 - Lean thinking for business processes

 - Case study: applying lean thinking to develop a futurestate map

 - Implementing a future-state value stream.

-- Organizations at any level of a lean journey, particularly those that have had experience implementing lean in other areas of their organization.
+- Organisations at any level of a lean journey, particularly those that have had experience implementing lean in other areas of their organisation.

 This workshop assumes you are familiar with basic lean terms and concepts as described in LeanThinking by Jim Womack and Dan Jones.
 For maximum benefit, we strongly recommend that you read Learning to See by Mike Rother and John Shook to develop a value stream perspective before attending the workshop.
 Both books can be ordered from Lean Enterprise Australia at our bookstore.